Greenhouse Gas Reduction

 The data collected and analyzed by LBE can provide preliminary analysis on reductions in fuel oil consumption, performance of LEED buildings, business as usual scenarios for energy consumption, and more.
 With over ten years of fuel consumption data at state facilities, the LBE program provides insights into the Commonwealth’s fuel portfolio.

 With the help of agencies and campuses, Leading by Example tracks energy consumption and cost data for a variety of fuel sources in the Commonwealth.
 Annual reporting on fiscal year energy consumption for all fuels used for an agency’s operations collected through this tracking form provides a critical piece of LBE’s data collection.
-The deadline for the FY17 Tracking Form is Wednesday, November 15, 2017.
-Please see FY17 LBE Tracking Form above for details.
+The deadline for the FY19 Tracking Form is December 15, 2019.
+Please see FY19 LBE Tracking Form above for details.

 Massachusetts Energy Insight